Avalanche–Red Wings rivalry

-The Avalanche–Red Wings rivalry is a historic rivalry in the National Hockey League (NHL) between the Colorado Avalanche and Detroit Red Wings.
-The rivalry gained notoriety during the mid-1990s and early 2000s, with the peak of the rivalry occurring from 1996 to 2002 during which stretch the two teams met in the postseason five times and combined to win five Stanley Cups, with the Red Wings winning three Stanley Cups and the Avalanche winning two during that stretch.
+The Avalanche–Red Wings rivalry is a National Hockey League (NHL) rivalry between the Colorado Avalanche and Detroit Red Wings.
+The rivalry gained notoriety during the mid-1990s and early 2000s, with the peak of the rivalry occurring from 1996 to 2002 during which stretch the two teams met in the postseason five times and combined to win five Stanley Cups, with the Red Wings winning three and the Avalanche winning two during that stretch.
 The epicenter of the rivalry was during a March 26, 1997 game at Joe Louis Arena that featured 18 fighting majors, and 148 penalty minutes.

 History

 1996 Western Conference finals

 The two teams first played each other in the playoffs in the 1996 Western Conference finals.
 The Detroit Red Wings won an NHL record 62 games during the regular season and won the Presidents' Trophy and were heavy favorites to win the Stanley Cup and end their four-decade Stanley Cup drought.
 However, the Colorado Avalanche won the first two games in Detroit to take a 2–0 series lead heading home for game three.
 In the first period of game three, Avalanche defenseman Adam Foote moved in on Red Wings winger Vyacheslav Kozlov from behind to close down a play in the corner.
 Kozlov then hit and slammed Foote's face into the glass, opening a huge gash on his forehead.
 Foote returned to the game and scored a goal with 16 seconds left to cut the deficit to 5–3.
 Kozlov was not penalized for his hit on Foote, which angered the Avalanche, especially forward Claude Lemieux.
 Late in the game, Lemieux purposefully sucker punched Kozlov.
 The Red Wings won game three 6–4.

 Lemieux, who was once ranked by TSN as the second most-hated player in the NHL (behind Sean Avery), was fined $1,000 and was suspended for game four of the Western Conference finals.
 The Avalanche won 4–2 in game four before the Red Wings would win game five in Detroit 5–2 to send the series back to Denver for game six.
 With the Avalanche up 1–0 with 5:53 left in the first period, Red Wings center Kris Draper collected the puck in front of the Avalanche bench.
 After dumping the puck against the Avalanche, Draper continued to move backward along the boards.
 Just as Draper turned toward the Red Wings bench, Lemieux barreled into Draper at full speed.
 Draper's face was driven directly into the dasher on top of the boards with no time or space to react.
 The hit sent Draper out of the game and into the hospital with a broken jaw, shattered cheek and orbital bone which required reconstructive surgery involving his jaw being wired shut and numerous stitches.
 The Red Wings lost 4–1 in game six and were eliminated from the playoffs.